7RU7H/7RU7H/README.md

 #### Generally

 - Continue Archiving away the ultimate Computer-Science/AI/Hacking/Programming markdown second brain.
+Keeping it free forever!
 - Refactor and finish projects
+  - Complete the segmentation of H4dd1xB4dge - OSINT automation is pretty much finished; Web related to Rust; No Portscanning
+  - Finish a API for Archive, almost uploadable
+  - Make NinjaShell Usable - go seems like it going full telemetry at some point so bye best malware ..maybe or maybe for the best
+  - Make Azure Lab for CTF
-- Contribute to communities that have helped me so much.
+- Contribute to communities that have helped me so much - Vulnerable Machines - on the way to being testable.
-- Find Tech Job, Tech Friends, Tech Cons,
+- Find Tech Job, Tech Friends and Tech Cons
 - Do 2 charity pentests
 - Win/Lose 10 HTB Battlegrounds and THM KOTH
 - THM retain top 30